 Over the past nine months, this program has:

 For families who are fleeing domestic violence, critical supports including safe housing and intensive counseling are key to establishing a new home life.

 For people to achieve and maintain stability, continued learning and career development are essential.
 In recent months at the Work Center:

-The Progreso Center for Literacy and Citizenship empowers immigrants through education, citizenship services, and leadership development.
+The Progreso Center for Literacy and Citizenship empowers immigrants through education, citizenship classes and services.